MaorMutzafi/SpeechQ/README.md

 Before running the project, ensure you have Python 3.x installed.
 Then, install the required libraries using pip:

-"pip install vosk pydub SpeechRecognition matplotlib librosa numpy wave json"
+'pip install vosk pydub SpeechRecognition matplotlib librosa numpy wave json'

 Download the Vosk model suitable for your language from [Vosk Models](https://alphacephei.com/vosk/models) and extract it to the `models` directory in your project folder.
 Or use the model in the GIT folder.